radon-h2020/radon-function-lib/README.md

 ### Adding support for more runtimes

-Support for more runtimes can be added by adding a corresponding class in the file `functions/snyk_test/dependency_tester.py`, which implmentes the method `test()`, which will use the python snyk api to test that specific runtimes dependecy configuration file.
+Support for more runtimes can be added by using the appropriate methods of the [pysnyk](https://github.com/snyk-labs/pysnyk#testing-for-vulnerabilities) pip package to test the runtime's dependency file.
+The method `test_depdencies_for_vulnerabilities` in the file `functions/snyk_test/snyk_test.py`, contains a functional implementation that can be extended with support for new runtimes.

 ## secrets_scanner